 Well, today is National Siblings Day, and it got me thinking about how, unless twins, siblings aren’t going to be in the same classroom and learning together.

-But now, as families dive into exploring different e-learning courses from home to supplement any formal distance learning from their respective schools, siblings could be learning the same concepts, right alongside each other.
+But now, as families dive into exploring different online learning tools for kids from their homes to supplement any formal distance learning from their respective schools, siblings could be learning the same concepts, right alongside each other.

 While such an experience can certainly introduce new challenges, there are a host of potential benefits that could make it worth your while.